jajvirta/jajvirta/TDD-sleep.md

 If the sleep phase right before waking up is {NREM_3, NREM_4}, we could not make any guarantees of the alertness of the system.
 And since the RunIfSleepPhaseRightBeforeWaking pre-processor doesn't currently exist, we cannot and need not make any checks about the early morning feelings.
+If we happen to wake the poor guy/girl on the proverbial wrong foot, it'll just take a while to get her back on track.

 But if we continue prodding the system at different times of the waking hours, a pattern like this will emerge: